-New proposed models of actual life are based on muscular movements.
+As discussed above, new proposed models of actual life are based on muscular movements.
 Every muscle is activated and ready all the time, maintaining tonus even when immobile.
 Actual muscular movements arise out of readiness.
 The underlying basis of all mental activity is a plenum of muscular activation.
-I suggest that movement, activation and readiness resonate with Hebrew Thought while invariance, rigid symmetry and equilibrium resonate with Greek Thought.
+I suggest that movement, activation and readiness resonate with Hebrew Thought while invariance, symmetry and equilibrium resonate with Greek Thought.